JeffC25/asciiart/README.md

 ![image](https://github.com/user-attachments/assets/9e4183e3-b970-4346-8563-5a87e825779c)

 ## Overview

-This tool converts png/jpeg images into ASCII art while detecting edges and their angles within an image to map them to special characters.
+Tool to generate ASCII art from images with edge and angle detection.

-Written in pure Go - no installation of external dependencies required.
+Written in pure Go using standard libraries and the `disintegration/gift` module.

 ## Pipeline